 Emergency examination authorities

-- EEAs: Guidelines for Hospital and Health Services (PDF, 296KB)
+- EEAs: Information for Hospitals and Health Services (PDF 288 kB)

-- Revocation of authority to transport person who absconds (PDF, 610KB)
+- Revocation of authority to transport person who absconds (PDF 609 kB)

 On 5 March 2017, emergency examination orders under mental health legislation will be replaced by emergency examination authorities under public health legislation.